-The system will need to support editing data (the admin website), and it’s unlikely any service would be happy to allow anyone to edit it.
+The system will need to support editing data (the admin website).
+It’s unlikely any service would be happy to allow just anyone to edit data on their mobile service.
 Especially if they use the system to provide public information.
 Edits should only be done by the relevant library service.

-Everyone will be familiar with how to solve this.
-Give all the services a username and password, per user, and make them login so only they can edit their data.
-There’s no significant technical challenge in doing this.
+Everyone will know how to solve this.
+Give all the services/users a username and password, and make them login so only they can edit their data.
+There are no significant technical challenges in doing this.
 But there are other issues.

-As soon as you add username and password to any system, it makes the data held more sensitive.
-Add 2-factor authentication, using mobile phone number, and you’re potentially increasing personal data.
+As soon as you add users and passwords to any system, it makes the data held more sensitive.
+Add 2-factor authentication, using mobile phone number, and you’re increasing personal data.

 This system is for holding open data on mobile libraries.
-Ideally it will hold no personal or sensitive data.
+Ideally it should hold no personal or sensitive data.

-Users are also a lot of maintenance.
+Managing users is also a lot of maintenance.
 As soon as somebody else wants to use the system an account neds to be set up for them.
-People leave organisations and should have their access removed, but in reality this often isn’t done in third party systems.
+People leave organisations and should have their access removed, but in reality this often isn’t done.

 Councils are also trying to cut down on the number of logins staff need to remember.
-Single Sign On, allowing users to use a single login, is more frequently being integrated where possible.
-But this really is a technical challenge.
+Single-Sign-On, allowing users to use a single login, is more frequently being integrated where possible.
+But this IS a technical challenge.
 It would mean significant integration with each council wanting to do it.
 It’s not currently worth putting in the scope of this project.

 Authentication but no authentication?

-One option could be to rely on the email addresses used within library services.
-Most staff, perhaps not all, will have an email address assigned to them by the organisation running the library.
+One option is to rely on the email addresses used within library services.
+Most staff, perhaps not all, will have an email address assigned to them by the organisation.
 Normally a local authority.
-This will be in a standard format like [email protected], and then the domain (somerset.gov.uk).
+This will be in a standard format like their name and then the domain (e.g. somerset.gov.uk).

 Email is generally relied upon as a backup to password.
-When you forget your password you reset it by sending a password reset request to your email address.
+When you forget your password you reset it by sending a password reset to your email address.
 The assumption is that your email must be secure.
-This is probably not the case, but with organisation email it is likely more secure than personal accounts.
+This may not be the case, but with organisation email it is more likely to be secure than personal accounts.

 We then have two principles we can build on:

-- Most people managing a mobile library will have a known email address domain (e.g. somerset.gov.uk)
+- Most people managing a mobile library will have a known email domain (e.g. somerset.gov.uk)

-The following may change, but is the current proposed solution for managing editing data.
+The following may change, but is the current proposed solution for managing authentication.

-- In the database, associate the mobile library service with an email address domain. (e.g. Somerset Libraries will have an email address domain of somerset.gov.uk).
+- In the database, associate the mobile library organisation with an email domain. (e.g. Somerset Libraries will have an email domain of somerset.gov.uk).